 To find out what’s in your exact location enter your postcode into our comparison pages to display only those deals available to your home.
 You can use the filters to narrow these down to specific deals and we will also make sure to flag any added extras, such as vouchers, gifts or even free installation.

 This table shows the availability of broadband of at least 24Mb in Cambridge.

 Mean download speed

 As part of the wider BDUK program improving broadband across Britain, Connecting Cambridgeshire is the local project tasked with funding infrastructure upgrades.
 To date, the project has allocated more than £7m for superfast broadband.

 All four mobile network operators report very good coverage of central Cambridge and much of the surrounding area too.

 Three, EE, O2 and Vodafone all provide 3G signal in at least the central locations, with only some outlying patches which may struggle when indoors.
 Coverage extends out to areas such as Trumpington, Newmarket and Huntingdon, and Three has some areas enabled for its high-speed HSDPA 'Ultra 3G'.

 There is also 4G connectivity in Cambridge from all four networks.
 However as 4G is still relatively new you will find coverage isn't as widespread, especially as you move out of Cambridge centre.

-As always, you must confirm coverage in your area before purchasing a mobile service.
-As well as the network’s own coverage check tools (which you can access by clicking the logos below) ask friends and family for their experiences, the tools are not guaranteed and there can easily be dead spots even within well covered locations.
+You must confirm coverage in your area before purchasing a mobile service.
+As well as the network’s own coverage check tools (which you can access by clicking the logos below) ask friends and family for their experiences, the tools are not guaranteed and there can easily be dead spots even within well-served locations.